lalessia/lalessia/README.md

 🌟 **Featured Projects**:
 - [High School Students' Grade Prediction](https://github.com/lalessia/students-grades-prediction): Explored data on high school students to identify key factors influencing academic performance and implemented several machine learning models to predict final grades using **scikit-learn**.
+- [Wine Classification & SVM](https://github.com/lalessia/SVM-Wine-Classification): This project demonstrates the predictive analysis of a wine dataset to identify the wine producer using SVM Model.
 - [Gender Gap in Diplomacy environment](https://github.com/lalessia/Gender-Gap-in-diplomacy-analyst): This project analyzes global diplomatic missions from 1961 to 2021, using **SQL** and **PostgreSQL** to investigate gender disparities and propose solutions.
 - [File Organizer & Image Analysis](https://github.com/lalessia/File-Organizer): Developed an automated Python script to classify files into subfolders, generate a CSV recap, and analyze image types (grayscale, RGB, RGBA) using **NumPy**.
 - [Apartment Web Scraping](https://github.com/lalessia/apartment_web_scraping): Web Scraping relating to the data of houses for sale